DR. MARGARET JAMAL WRITES…LISTEN TO AUDIO READING

 I think that it is too much to expect that my spouse will never hurt me.
 In our 30 plus years of marriage we have experienced quite a few situations that resulted in our saying and doing things that hurt the other one.
 However, I believe that my husband has demonstrated that (in his right mind) he would not intentionally hurt me.
 I make the distinction of being in his right mind and intentionally because it is my belief that his love for me produces a desire to protect me from being hurt.
 However his wrong, messed up mind might just want to do or say something to defend himself or show me how much I have hurt him.

 Likewise, I will admit that there have been times that I felt like I wanted my husband to hurt and feel some pain in response to my feeling wronged or mistreated in some way.
 With this wrong and messed up mind, I intentionally said something or did something that I knew would upset him.
 However, he still helps me to feel that he trusts me.
 I realize that having confidence in his trust for me greatly influences my trust in him.
-(Check out the How Much Can You Trust Your Spouse?
-Quiz)
+(Check out our Marriage Celebration Mini Course and Join our online couples support.)

 STAYING IN MARRIAGE THROUGH BROKEN TRUSTS